Synesso/slick-examples/README.txt

 * MultiDBExample: Shows how to write portable code based on a SLICK profile and run it against different DBMSs.

+* MultiDBCakeExample: Shows how to write portable code based on a SLICK profile and run it against different DBMSs using the Cake Pattern.

 * UseInvoker: Shows various ways of reading data from an Invoker.

 * CallNativeDBFunction: Shows how to use a database function which is not provided by the SLICK driver in the Query Language.

+* PlainSQL: Shows how to execute custom SQL.

+* SimpleExample: Shows how to write portable code using direct mapping.